-The state’s international market has been almost non-existent since the pandemic halted travel last year.
+The state’s international market has been almost non-existent since the pandemic largely halted travel last year.

-Last week, the White House announced a relaxation of rules that previously barred some foreign travelers from coming to the United States.
-Now foreign visitors can come if they can present proof of vaccination and produce a negative COVID-19 test.
+Last week, the White House relaxed rules that previously barred some foreign travelers from coming to the United States.
+Foreign visitors can now come with proof of vaccination and negative COVID-19 tests.

-US citizens and residents who are not vaccinated can also travel to the United States, but they must test themselves twice – once before travel and once after arrival.
+Unvaccinated US citizens and residents may also travel to the United States from other countries, but must test twice — once before travel and again after arrival.

-The Honolulu Star-Advertiser reported Monday that the changes could bring back international travel, which is still down 97% from before the pandemic.
+Honolulu’s Star Advertiser reported Monday that the changes could revive international travel to the islands.
+It is down 97% from before the pandemic.

-Currently, Hawaii only requires proof of vaccination or one pre-flight test for travelers from the mainland.
+Currently, Hawaii only requires proof of vaccination or one pre-flight test for continental US travelers.
 The state had also allowed travel with the same rules from certain countries, including Japan, Korea, Taiwan, Canada, Tahiti and the Philippines.

-Dave Erdman, president of a Pacific marketing firm, said Japanese media described the new rules as a tightening of restrictions as they add another step by now requiring vaccinations for entry.
+Dave Erdman, president of a Pacific marketing firm, said Japanese media portrayed the new rules differently from US media.
+The new policy adds a step for Japanese travelers by requiring vaccinations upon entry.

 “In the US/Hawaii, media described the change as a ‘loosening’ of restrictions for travelers wishing to come to the US.
 But Japanese media described the change as a ‘tightening’ of US restrictions,” a Erdman said.